legopaisen/WebAPIsample/README.md

 # WebAPIsample
-For reference purposes by yours truly.
+For reference purposes only by yours truly.

 Archived and will be upgraded to ASP Core environment.